AmjadHD/sublime_one_theme/README.md

 # One Theme

-A port of Atom's One Dark and One Light UI and Syntax Themes.
+A port of Atom's One Dark and One Light UI and Syntax Themes for ST4 and ST3.2+.

 ![screencast](./screencast.gif)